 |ED&G - Trade Policy and Economic Integration (5 EC)|

-In the third year, you will take a Minor.
-You can choose from: a Minor offered by your own degree programme, a Minor from a different faculty of the UG or a Minor that involves studying abroad for a full semester – be that in Europe, Latin America, Australia, Canada, China, the USA or elsewhere in the world.
+In the third year, you will choose a minor (faculty, university or study abroad).
+You can pick from: a minor offered by your own degree programme, a minor from a different faculty of the University of Groningen or a minor that involves studying abroad for a full semester – be that in Europe, Latin America, Australia, Canada, China, the USA or elsewhere in the world.
 At the end of the third year, you will write your Bachelor's thesis.

 |CoursesCourse Catalog >|

 |BE - Faculty Minor or University Minor or Foreign Minor (study abroad) (30 EC)|